telekom/mltb2/CONTRIBUTING.md

 ### Additional Tips:

-- Always pull the latest changes from the original repository to your fork before starting a new feature.
+- Always pull the latest changes from the original repository to your fork main branch before starting a new feature.
-- Adhere to the coding standards and guidelines of the project.

 TODO